-The iOS app is the key that opens the iPhone chamber of delights for the Kiwi gamblers.
-However, it wasn’t a stroll across the park for Royal Vegas online casino to secure the custom of the App Store.
+The iOS app is the key that opens the iPhone chamber of delights for Kiwi gamblers.
+However, it wasn’t a stroll across the park for the Royal Vegas online casino to secure the custom of the App Store.
 Oh no, the operator had to meet the stringent quality controls to gain Apple’s stamp of approval.

-No matter what the time zone, Royal Vegas caters hand and foot to its online casino wagering customers.
+No matter what the time zone, Royal Vegas caters hand and foot to its online casino-wagering customers.
 New Zealanders are no exception.

-Even those gamblers who can navigate a website blindfolded will find there are occasions when that nagging feeling can inhibit you from skirting the boundaries when excitement levels hit a crescendo on the betting platforms.
+Even those gamblers who can navigate a website blindfolded will find there are occasions when that nagging feeling can inhibit you from skirting the boundaries when excitement levels hit a crescendo on online betting platforms.
 That’s why Royal Vegas has rolled out a “Contact” drop from its landing page to take you straight to the helpful 24/7 customer support agents.
 Take your pick of real-time live chat with a brand customer service representative.
 That live-chat icon is often levitating on the bottom right corner of the online casino website, too.

 Alternatively, Kiwis can click on the email icon to re-route you to: email@example.com The other option to the 48-hour email — when the query isn’t urgent or maybe time-consuming — is via the “help” section through the website menu.
-No 0800-phone contact exists on the website.
+No 0800 phone contact exists on the website.
 No doubt, the FAQs at the bottom of the landing page, dropping down from the “About Us” section, is enlightening, covering things like what to do if a banking transaction times out or what “source of wealth” is.

-Never mind how good Kiwis may be at wagering, when it comes to moving cash from one point to another it all boils down to trusting the banking system.
+Never mind how good Kiwis may be at wagering when it comes to moving cash from one point to another it all boils down to trusting the banking system.
 Royal Vegas offers inner calm with an exhausting lineup of trusted brands for Kiwis to opt for as payment methods.
 It’s not unreasonable for New Zealand gamblers to ask for safe, reliable, and swift transactions to gift them more time to do what they love most — place bets on their favourite online casino games.

 Royal Vegas accepts debit and credit cards from reputable merchants, such as MasterCard and Visa.
 Neteller and Skrill e-Wallets also work well for instant deposits.
 For withdrawals, Royal Vegas offers a similar variety of transaction methods with e-Wallets leading that service sprint.
-It pays to note that for your withdrawal, Kiwis will need to verify their ID with documentation, including samples of a utility bill and a photo ID card, such as passport or driving licence, to safeguard your interests.
+It pays to note that for your withdrawal, Kiwis will need to verify their ID with documentation, including samples of a utility bill and a photo ID card, such as a passport or driving licence, to safeguard their interests.